zenml-io/blog.zenml.io/_posts/2022-08-02-zero-twelve-zero-release.md

 ## 📌 Specify Resources Per Step

 Some steps of your machine learning pipeline might be more resource-intensive and require special hardware to execute.
-In this release you can now specify the resources (such as the amount of memory, CPU and GPU) to allocate on a step level in your pipeline.
+In this release, you can now specify the resources (such as the amount of memory, CPU, and GPU) to allocate on a step level in your pipeline.

 To allocate resources to a specific step in your pipeline, simply specify `resource_configuration` in the `step` decorator: